The Bologna Institute for Policy Research | Scholar Profile | Nina Hall

 Background and Education

-Nina Hall is an Assistant Professor of International Relations at Johns Hopkins School of Advanced International Studies.
+Nina Hall is Assistant Professor of International Relations at Johns Hopkins School of Advanced International Studies, Europe.
 Her core areas of expertise are: international organizations, transnational advocacy, climate adaptation, and global refugee governance.
 She holds a DPhil (PhD) in International Relations from the University of Oxford and a Master’s Degree from the University of Auckland, New Zealand.
-She previously worked as a Lecturer at the Hertie School of Governance, and as a policy officer at the New Zealand Ministry of Foreign Affairs and Trade.
-She is currently writing a book on transnational advocacy in the digital era, to be published by Oxford University Press.
+She previously worked as a lecturer at the Hertie School of Governance, and as a policy officer at the New Zealand Ministry of Foreign Affairs and Trade.
+Hall is currently writing a book on transnational advocacy in the digital era, to be published by Oxford University Press.
 She is a co-founder of an independent think tank, New Zealand Alternative

 , and frequently writes on New Zealand foreign policy.